-Overall, even with the working environment changes, CalPERS has maintained awareness and action of the latest green technology and opportunities.
+Overall, even with the changes in the working environment, CalPERS has maintained awareness and action of the latest green technology and opportunities.
 Providing educational engagement and sharing CalPERS' globally recognized sustainability initiatives and accomplishments empowers team members to practice green habits at work, home, and the community.
 The Sustainability Team will remain engaged with employees, stakeholders, as well as internal and external parties to do our part in protecting and preserving the environment.